Clara Alonso (actress): Other ventures

 On 26 January 2015, Alonso was announced as a contestant on third season of the reality competition Notti sul ghiaccio ("Nights on Ice" in English) for the Italian network Rai 1.
-The competition pairs celebrities with professional ice skaters.
+The competition paired celebrities with professional ice skaters.
 Alonso trained for the competition in Rome, performing a new routine each week.
 The season premiered on February 21, 2015, and aired Saturday evenings in Italy on Rai 1.
 The competition ended on March 21, 2015, where Alonso and her partner, Marco Garavaglia, finished in 3rd place out of 11 contestants.

 In October 2016, she and then-boyfriend, Spanish actor Diego Domínguez, were announced as cast members and partners for the Italian dance competition reality show, "Dance, Dance, Dance".
 The show premiered on Fox Life in Italy on 21 December 2016.
 It featured contestants recreating dances from popular music videos, musicals, and films.
 On March 15, 2017, Alonso and Domínguez won first season of "Dance, Dance, Dance".

+In a May 2024 interview, she shared with the Argentine magazine, Caras, that she was writing her first screenplay.
+The screenplay remains unproduced as of 2024.

+On 7 March 2025, Alonso's cowritten one-hour play, Un rato de cautela (translated as "A moment of caution" in English), premiered in Buenos Aires.
+Alonso played one of the lead roles.
+The production marked her debut as a playwright.